 Commenters provided differing recommendations around the role of biomass utilization and bioenergy.
-Some commenters requested additional emphasis in the Plan on biomass utilization to reduce forest and agricultural waste burning, divert organic waste from landfills, and provide alternatives to diesel fuel.
-Some commenters requested funding for specific technologies for biomass utilization, such as gasifiers.
+Some commenters requested additional emphasis in the Plan on biomass utilization to reduce forest and agricultural waste burning and provide alternatives to diesel fuel.
 Other commenters expressed concerns with biomass utilization and the production of biomass-derived fuels.
-Other commenters expressed that utilization of woody biomass for fuels or building materials should only be implemented in situations where the forest has been sustainably managed.
+Other commenters noted that utilization of woody biomass for fuels or building materials should only be implemented in situations where the forest has been sustainably managed.

 Response: Biomass utilization strategies that consider and work to improve air quality and minimize community and public health impacts can be an important tool within the state's overall climate portfolio, particularly with respect to sustainable management of California's natural and working lands.
-The Plan prioritizes funding for a variety of biomass utilization pathways, such as investments to support organic waste diversion, compost application, and reuse of urban wood waste.
-The Plan identifies several potential beneficial uses for biomass, and many California Climate Investments programs have flexible designs that can integrate various biomass utilization pathways and technologies.
+The Plan identifies several potential beneficial uses for biomass, and many California Climate Investments programs have flexible designs that can integrate biomass utilization.
 The text has been updated to acknowledge recent legislative activity in support of sustainable biomass utilization and clarify that wood products should rely on sustainably harvested wood.